eric-mc2/tos-watch-web/src/pages/privacy.md

 **What background data is collected?**
 <!-- TODO: Integrate GA -->
-This site uses Google Analytics to see if literally anyone besides myself are visiting it.
-Hopefully it's tech recruiters.
+This site uses Google Analytics to see if literally anyone besides myself is visiting it.

 **How do I use the data you provide?**
 This website does not collect any data.